J. Rich Leonard

-J. Rich Leonard (born 1949) is the dean of the Norman Adrian Wiggins School of Law since July 2013.
+J. Rich Leonard (born 1949) has been the dean of the Norman Adrian Wiggins School of Law since July 2013.
 He previously served as a U.S. bankruptcy judge for the Eastern District of North Carolina and was chief judge from 1998 until 2005.
-Leonard was also a former federal judicial nominee to the U.S. Court of Appeals for the Fourth Circuit and to the U.S. District Court for the Eastern District of North Carolina.
+Leonard was also a former federal judicial nominee to the U.S. Court of Appeals for the Fourth Circuit and the U.S. District Court for the Eastern District of North Carolina.

 Early life and education

 Born in North Carolina and a native of Welcome, North Carolina, Leonard earned a bachelor's degree in 1971 from the University of North Carolina at Chapel Hill, where he was a Morehead Scholar and graduated Phi Beta Kappa.
-At Carolina, he served as the president of the Carolina Union, and was awarded the John J. Parker Medal and the Frank Porter Graham awards for outstanding leadership, and the Howard Odom Prize as the top undergraduate sociology major.
-Leonard earned a master's degree in education from UNC in 1973, and then earned a J.D. degree from Yale Law School in 1976.
+At UNC, he served as the president of the Carolina Union and was awarded the John J. Parker Medal and the Frank Porter Graham awards for outstanding leadership, and the Howard Odom Prize as the top undergraduate sociology major.
+Leonard earned a master's degree in education from UNC in 1973 and then earned a J.D. degree from Yale Law School in 1976.